In this topic

 elements and storing them in separate fields.

-For the Coordinates location type, data from the identified x and y location columns is used to generate points.
+For the Latitude, Longitude location type, data from the identified X and Y location columns is used to generate points.

-When you choose any geography, the appropriate shapes are located and retrieved using the specified column or columns for the chosen location type.
+When you choose any standard administrative boundary or custom location type, the appropriate shapes are located and retrieved using the specified column or columns for the chosen location type.
 This is done by associating the rows of data with the location type through a common column, known as a key.

 |Location type||Shape type||Supported keys|